jmecom/capable/docs/README.md

 # Capable

-Capable is a small systems language with "capabilities".
+Capable is a small systems language built around capabilities: values that explicitly grant permission to perform privileged operations.
 It currently targets native code via Cranelift and links against a minimal runtime.

 This is an experimental and toy project.
 Inspired by [Austral](https://austral-lang.org/).